 Government Collaborations and Policy Interventions

-WCS – India Program works in close partnership with governments to facilitate changes in management and policies.
-Listed below are a few prominent initiatives and policy interventions that WCS – India Program has adopted and been part of over the years.
+WCS – India works in close partnership with governments to facilitate changes in management and policies.
+Listed below are a few recent initiatives that the organisation has adopted.

-WCS – India Program influences conservation policies by strengthening the government’s pro-wildlife actions effectively.
-All interventions are focused on improving the scientific basis and content used to develop conservation programs of government and non-government agencies.
-The interventions include technical reports, data sharing and inputs provided to the federal and state wildlife departments.
-Our staff are part of several state and national wildlife advisory boards and committees.
+Our interventions are focused on improving the scientific basis and content used to develop conservation programs of government and non-government agencies.
+The interventions include technical reports, data and inputs provided to the federal and state wildlife departments.
+Many of our staff are on several state and national wildlife advisory boards and committees.